The 3 Phases of Detoxification

 Also known as the elimination phase, Phase III includes transmembrane-spanning proteins that transport substrate out of the cell.
 Most Phase III proteins are energy-dependent and utilize energy from hydrolysis of ATP.
 Processed and water soluble toxins are exported from the cell to the circulation for eventual elimination by the kidneys, or they are exported into the bile and then excreted via the feces.

-Human urine pH can range from 4.6 (acidic) to 8.0 (alkaline),2 and urinary pH may affect the elimination of toxins.
-For example, urine alkalinization increases the urine elimination of methylchlorophenoxyproprionic acid and 2,4-dichlorophenoxyacetic acid (herbicides)3.
-In the event of acute poisoning or overdose of toxins, alkalinization of urine to pH ≥ 7.5 is a method for the enhanced elimination of toxins under acute medical settings.3 Clinical studies have shown that alkaline minerals (commonly found in fruit and vegetables) and plant-based dietary supplements increase urinary pH4-5.
-Thus, progressive alkalinization of urine via dietary agents may assist metabolic detoxification by enhancing urinary excretion of weak acids11.
+Human urine pH can range from 4.6 (acidic) to 8.0 (alkaline), and urinary pH may affect the elimination of toxins.2 For example, urine alkalinization increases the urine elimination of methylchlorophenoxyproprionic acid and 2,4-dichlorophenoxyacetic acid (herbicides).3 In the event of acute poisoning or overdose of toxins, alkalinization of urine to pH ≥ 7.5 is a method for the enhanced elimination of toxins under acute medical settings.3 Clinical studies have shown that alkaline minerals (commonly found in fruit and vegetables) and plant-based dietary supplements increase urinary pH.4-5 Thus, progressive alkalinization of urine via dietary agents may assist metabolic detoxification by enhancing urinary excretion of weak acids.
 In addition, adequate intake of water is essential to maintaining healthy kidney function and promoting urinary excretion of toxins.